 Wrangling tools like KNIME are great for scaling up, but you’ll need to be generally proficient in languages, like Python, SQL, R, PHP, or Scala.

 There are some great no-code SaaS tools for data wrangling.
 Even coders are turning to no-code or low-code tools these days, for their ease-of-use and friendly interfaces.
 And these tools still allow those who want to perform some code or more in-depth data wrangling the chance to write their own code within them.

 Trifacta’s easy-to-use dashboard allows no-code users and coders, alike, to collaborate on projects across an organization.
 And their cloud scalability allows Trifacta to be put to work on projects of any size and automatically export wrangled data into Excel, R, Tableau, and more.

 Previously a strictly SaaS product called Google Refine, Open Refine has extended a hand to the coding community to build advancements as they see fit.
 It’s powerful and simply GUI allows users to quickly examine, explore, and clean data without any code.
 But the Python capabilities mean you can handle even more complex data filtering and cleaning with your own code.

-Data wrangling is both the new frontier and the new industry standard when it comes to gathering, cleaning, and preparing data for analysis.
+Data wrangling is both the new frontier and the new industry standard when it comes to gathering, cleaning, and preprocessing data for analysis.
 When used properly it can help ensure that you use the best, cleanest data possible and set yourself up for successful downstream processes.

 Wrangling or data munging can be a tedious process, but once you see the powerful results, you’ll be happy you’ve added it to your arsenal of data analytics tools.